d3b4g/leonids/_posts/Carrier.md

 In addition to usual ports, 22 and 80 UDP port 161 is open.
 UDP 161 is the standard SNMP port.There is also a filtered ftp port showing.

 ![source-01](/img/Screenshot_2020-05-27_16-31-11.png){: .align-left}
-Browsing to the site we see a login page with weird error messeges.
+Browsing to the site we see a login page with weird error messeges (Error 45007 and Error 45009).
 Lets start directory enumeration.

 ```python
 ➜  carrier wfuzz --hc=404 -z file,/usr/share/wordlists/dirb/common.txt http://10.10.10.105/FUZZ